HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

-	CloudKit and Core Data are two different technologies used in iOS app development.
 	CloudKit is a cloud-based solution provided by Apple that allows developers to store data and files in iCloud and share that data between devices.
 Core Data, on the other hand, is a framework that allows developers to manage the data model layer of an app, including storing and retrieving data from a persistent store.

 	Some key differences between CloudKit and Core Data are:

-	- **Data storage**: CloudKit stores data in the cloud, while Core Data stores data locally on a device.
+	- **Internet connection**: CloudKit requires an Internet connection to send data to the cloud, whereas Core Data doesn't because it stores the data locally on the device.
+ 	- **Apple Developer Account**: CloudKit requires an Apple Developer Account, whereas Core Data doesn't.
 	- **Data syncing**: CloudKit provides automatic syncing of data between devices, while Core Data requires developers to implement their own syncing solution.
+It's worth noting that Core Data can be combined with CloudKit to enable syncing using `NSPersistentCloudKitContainer`.
 	- **Server-side processing**: CloudKit provides server-side processing of data using Cloud Functions, while Core Data does not have this capability.
-	- **Scalability**: CloudKit can handle large amounts of data and multiple users, while Core Data may struggle with scaling to larger datasets.
+ 	- **Use cases**: CloudKit is better suited for apps that require real-time syncing and multi-user collaboration, such as shared notes, while Core Data is more appropriate for apps with complex data relationships that support caching, such as task trackers.
 	<br />

 	In summary, CloudKit is a cloud-based storage and syncing solution, while Core Data is a local data storage and management framework.
 Depending on the needs of an app, one or both of these technologies may be used.
 	</details>